kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script creates a non-empty file with exact name and content you give it this script creates a non-empty file with exact name and content you give it this creates a file with exact name and content you give it
+this script creates a non-empty file with exact name and content you give it this script creates a non-empty file with exact name and content you give it this creates a file with exact name and content you give it this script changes the content of a file